5 Tips For Hosting Christmas Dinner, Allergy-Free

 Let me tell you if I can do it, so can you, with the help of what I’ve learned over the years.

-Here are my best tips for planning and cooking and hosting Christmas Dinner.
+Here are my best tips for planning and cooking and hosting Christmas Dinner when you have to do it all by yourself.

 Picture-of-a-table-while-hosting-Christmas-dinner